 - Eclipse Phase includes "The Lost Generation", an attempt at accelerated maturation Gone Horribly Wrong that are all assumed to be this.
 Several of the survivors of the program ARE this, but not nearly all of them.

 - In FEAR, Paxton Fettel fell into this trope as a kid during the so called "synchronicity event", during which he was possessed by Alma and killed several scientists using his psychic powers.

 - In Fable II, if the player feels so inclined, after getting a sword they can slaughter the gypsies who raised them as a nice little warm-up before carving a bloody swath across Albion.

-- Final Fantasy VII: Sephiroth and his infamous massacre at Nibelheim.
+- Final Fantasy VII: Sephiroth begins his Face-Heel Turn with the infamous massacre at Nibelheim.

 - Fatal Frame: Kirie and the Himuro Family Head, Sae and Reika.
 All save Himuro resulted directly from a botched sacrifice, and Himuro got the curse second-hand.
 They all suddenly engaged in mass-slaughter, their victims becoming enraged, vengeful ghosts themselves who continued to claim victims decades or even centuries after.